-109. The 2001 Report of the IHRA/PS Working Group and the September 2002 Report of EEVC WG 17 21/ discuss several experimental research programs that were conducted in Europe, Japan and the United States of America using PMHS components during the last decade.
+EEVC WG 17 21/ discuss several experimental research programs that were conducted in Europe, Japan and the United States of America using PMHS components during the last decade.
 There were also numerical simulations conducted to understand better what happens inside the knee joint during the loading process.

-110. These studies suggest a bending limit in the range of $15^{\circ}$ to $21^{\circ}$ for knee protection.
-The informal group determined that a value close to the upper limit ( $21^{\circ}$ ) of this range should be considered, and not the average.
+- 110. These studies suggest a bending limit in the range of 15° to 21° for knee protection.
+The informal group determined that a value close to the upper limit (21°) of this range should be considered, and not the average.
 The absence of muscle tone in the PMHS tests reduced the knee stiffness of the subjects, and the high rigidity of the impactor bones transferred to the knee joint a part of the impact energy normally absorbed by the deformation of human long bones.
-For these reasons, a bending limit of $19^{\circ}$ was selected for this gtr.

-111. With regard to knee shearing limits, the informal group selected a limit of 6 mm, based on the analysis of PMHS by EEVC WG17 and WG10 that showed that a 6 mm shear displacement corresponds to a 4 kN shear force.
+For these reasons, a bending limit of 19° for the RIGID/TRL lower legform was selected for this gtr.
+As for the Flex-PLI, a limit of medial collateral ligament (MCL) elongation at the knee was set as [20 mm] based on the TEG discussions. - 111.
+With regard to knee shearing limits, the informal group selected a limit of 6 mm for the RIGID/TRL lower legform impactor, based on the analysis of PMHS by EEVC WG17 and WG10 that showed that a 6 mm shear displacement corresponds to a 4 kN shear force.
 The 4 kN shear force in the TRL device approximates the 3 kN average peak shearing force acting at the knee joint level that was found associated in the PMHS tests with diaphysis/metaphysis failure.

-112. With regard to limiting the maximum acceleration on the tibia, results of a series of pedestrian PMHS tests performed with modern cars suggests that the maximum tibia acceleration for the PMHS sustaining a tibia fracture was 170g to 270g, with the average value of 222g.
+As for the FlexPLI, a limit of anterior cruciate ligament (ACL) elongation and a limit of posterior cruciate ligament (PCL) elongation at the knee are both set as [12.7] mm only for monitoring purposes because ACL or PCL injury without MCL rupture is very rare in car-pedestrian accidents. - 112.
+With regard to limiting the maximum acceleration on the tibia, results of a series of pedestrian PMHS tests performed with modern cars suggests that the maximum tibia acceleration for the PMHS sustaining a tibia fracture was 170g to 270g, with the average value of 222g.
 A value of 200g would correspond to a 50 percent injury risk.
-To protect a higher proportion of the population at risk, the informal group recommends a maximum lateral tibia acceleration limit of 170g.

-113. In summary, it was concluded that the acceptance levels for the lower legform test should be set at the following limits:
+To protect a higher proportion of the population at risk, the informal group recommends a maximum lateral tibia acceleration limit of 170g for the RIGID/TRL lower legform impactor.
+As for the FlexPLI, the limit of tibia bending moment is set as [312] Nm based on the TEG discussions. - 113.
+In summary, it was concluded that the acceptance levels for the lower legform test should be set at the following limits:

+For RIGID/TRL lower legform impactor

-Maximum lateral knee bending angle $\leq 19.0^{\circ}$ ; Maximum lateral knee shearing displacement $\leq 6.0$ mm; Maximum lateral tibia acceleration $\leq 170$ g.
+Maximum lateral knee bending angle $\leq 19.0^{\circ}$; Maximum lateral knee shearing displacement ≤ 6.0 mm; Maximum lateral tibia acceleration ≤ 170 g.